When to End a Relationship: 7 Signs it’s Time to Break Up

 4. He doesn’t see you in his future

-Similar to the guy that is wasting your time, there is a type of guy that hangs in the relationship because it is comfortable.
+Similar to the guy that is wasting your time, there is a type of guy that stays in the relationship because it is comfortable.

 Unfortunately, women wait around for years before they discuss marriage with their boyfriend and they dare to ask the obvious.
 Do you want to marry me?